ratspeak/rathole-py/README.md

 - **It is a transport node.** Not a bolt-on — Rathole auto-enables transport mode, configures Reticulum, and runs a full `rnsd`-equivalent stack.
 - **I2P built-in.** Run a publicly reachable gateway without exposing your IP address.
 The setup wizard handles i2pd installation and configuration.
-- **Auto-discovery.** Gateways publish their I2P address to a shared registry.
+- **Auto-discovery.** Gateways optionally publish their I2P address to a shared registry.
 Clients query the registry and connect automatically.
 No manual address swapping.
 - **12 security guards.** All inbound packets pass through a filter pipeline before propagating.
 Rate limiting, reputation tracking, anomaly detection, attack correlation — managed through a CLI wizard and full-screen TUI.

 Zero file editing required.
 Three commands to go from nothing to a secured transport node.